 - a) Salary and Fringe: Faculty release time and summer support, support for undergraduate and graduate students, and hourly wages for staff and student employees are allowed.
 All students who receive direct support must be U.S. citizens. - b) Domestic Travel: Must include name of persons who are traveling, purpose for travel, destination, dates of travel, per diem rate, and how the travel supports your research goal.
 Include all other costs in the budget justification: lodging, meals, transportation, etc. State and Federal government travel regulations apply to all travel.
-All travel supported by the project must be in the continental U.S. - c) Supplies: Include a list of the supplies, estimated cost per item, and a description of how the supplies will be used in your project.
-If materials or software will be purchased, list the item(s) and describe how it supports the project's goals. - d) Educational Materials/Software: Provide a list of the education materials, estimated cost per item, and explain the need and how it supports the project's goals. - e) Equipment: Up to \$5,000 for equipment is allowed.
+All travel supported by the project must be in the continental U.S. - c) Supplies and Materials: Include a list of the supplies, estimated cost per item, and a description of how the supplies will be used in your project.
+If materials or software will be purchased, list the item(s) and describe how it supports the project's goals. - d) Equipment: Up to \$5,000 for equipment is allowed.